dasilvacontin/pottersmash/README.md

 Clone, `cd` in, and do `npm install`.

+## Scripts

+`npm run test` will check your JavaScript for issues.

-`npm run watch` will watch for changes in your js, it will validate it, and it will generate builds for the different apps.
+`npm run build` will generate builds for the different apps.

+`npm run watch` will execute `test` and `build` when changes are detected in your JavaScript.